Billmate/prestashop/Readme.md

 ## Changelog

+### 3.3.5 (2019-05-03)
+* Fix - Add functionality to getAddress from a social security number
+* Fix - Billmate Checkout status is main status when you make a invoice payment
+* Fix - Custom pay uses Billmate's new logos
+* Enhancement - Swedish translations for Billmate Checkout setting.

 ### 3.3.4 (2019-03-26)
 * Fix - Shipping costs are now added correctly when you changed shipping methods.
 (PS 1.7) [CustomPay]
 * Fix - Improved taxrate handling for shipping methods.